mdozmorov/MachineLearning_notes/README.md

 ## DL Papers

-- [Deep Review: Opportunities and obstacles for deep learning in biology and medicine](https://greenelab.github.io/deep-review/) - A collaboratively written review paper on deep learning, genomics, and precision medicine led by Casey Greene and many others

-- [Deep Learning Genomics Primer](https://github.com/abidlabs/deep-learning-genomics-primer) - This tutorial is a supplement to the manuscript, [A Primer on Deep Learning in Genomics](https://www.nature.com/articles/s41588-018-0295-5) (Nature Genetics, 2018) by James Zou, Mikael Huss, Abubakar Abid, Pejman Mohammadi, Ali Torkamani & Amalio Telentil.
-Box 1 and 2 - concepts and definitions.
-Box 3 - online resources (cloud platforms, GPU services, software libraries, educational resources, more).
-Python tutorial on detecting DNA motifs.

 - [Papers with code](https://paperswithcode.com/sota) - Systematic collection of machine- and deep learning papers with code

 - [Deep_learning_examples](https://github.com/lykaust15/Deep_learning_examples) - Examples of using deep learning in Bioinformatics.
 [Paper: Deep Learning in Bioinformatics](https://doi.org/10.1093/bib/bbw068)